cseanburns/electronic_resource_mgmt/src/03-constant-disruption.md

 In the process of migrating from print to electronic, all sorts of things had to change, but all that change rests on the major premise of librarianship:
 **to provide access by organizing information in order to retrieve information**.
-Although you may have often heard that libraries are ancient entities, libraries and librarianship as we understand them today did not modernize until the late 1800s but more so starting in the 1920s and 1930s.
+Although you may have heard that libraries are ancient entities, libraries and librarianship as we understand them today did not modernize until the late 1800s but more so starting in the 1920s and 1930s.
-It during this later time frame when some in the profession began to hone in on the major complexities and challenges, social and technological, involved in **organizing** and **retrieving** information in order to provide **access**.
+It was during this later time frame when some in the profession began to hone in on the major complexities and challenges, social and technological, involved in **organizing** and **retrieving** information in order to provide **access**.
 The challenges with organizing and retrieving information that they identified nearly 100 years ago were indeed major and problematic.
 Fortuitously, it gave rise to what we now called *library science*: